List of oldest documents

 The following is a list of the world's oldest surviving physical documents.

+Each entry is the most ancient of each language or civilization.
+For example, the Narmer Palette may be the most ancient from Egypt, but there are many other surviving written documents from Egypt later than the Narmer Palette but still more ancient than the Missal of Silos.

 List

+54th-51st centuries BC

+The Dispilio tablet is a wooden artefact bearing linear marks, unearthed in 1993 during George Hourmouziadis's excavations of the Neolithic site of Dispilio in Greece.
+A single radiocarbon date from the artefact has yielded a radiocarbon age of 6270±38 radiocarbon years, which when calibrated corresponds to the calendar age range of 5324–5079 cal BC (at 95.4% probability).
+The lakeshore settlement occupied an artificial island near the modern village of Dispilio on Lake Kastoria in Kastoria, Western Macedonia, Greece.

-35th–32nd century BC
+35th–32nd centuries BCE

 The Kish tablet, a small limestone tablet from the middle Uruk period of ancient Mesopotamia, contains pictographic inscriptions exemplifying an early precursor to Cuneiform.
-Many similar tablets have been found from the same period, all of which have proven difficult to date using radiocarbon dating; among these, the Kish tablet has the earliest proposed date of manufacture, although it may be from the later Uruk IV period, around 3200 BC.
+Many similar tablets have been found from the same period, all of which have proven difficult to date using radiocarbon dating; among these, the Kish tablet has the earliest proposed date of manufacture, although it may be from the later Uruk IV period, around 3200 BCE.

 The Kushim tablets from the same period feature possibly the oldest named person (Kushim).

-Another Uruk Period clay tablet that featured names dating back to around 3100 B.C. includes the names of a slave owner (Gal-Sal) and their two slaves (En-pap X and the woman Sukkalgir).
+Another Uruk Period clay tablet that featured names dating back to around 3100 BCE includes the names of a slave owner (Gal-Sal) and their two slaves (a man, En-pap X, and a woman, Sukkalgir).
 This tablet was likely produced one or two generations after the Kushim Tablet.

-From the same period the first named Egyptian ruler Iry-Hor has been found, as well as the soon following, possibly oldest named female ruler Queen Ha, just before the contemporary of Narmer, Queen Neithhotep.
+From the same period, the first named Egyptian ruler, Iry-Hor, has been found, as well as the soon-following, possibly oldest-named female ruler, Queen Ha, just before the contemporary of Narmer, Queen Neithhotep.

-31st century BC
+31st century BCE

 The Narmer Palette, a carved slab of siltstone from the Early Dynastic Period of Ancient Egypt, contains some of the earliest known examples of Egyptian hieroglyphs.
 Notably, the palette contains carved Serekhs bearing the rebus symbols n'r (catfish) and mr (chisel).
-These are believed to be a phonetic representation of Narmer, the first Pharaoh of Upper and Lower Egypt following their unification around 3100 BC.
+These are believed to be a phonetic representation of Narmer, the first Pharaoh of Upper and Lower Egypt following their unification around 3100 BCE.